mlberkeley/blog/_posts/2018-01-10-adversarial-examples.markdown

 To do this, we’ll take the exact same approach used in training a neural network.
 That is, we’ll use gradient descent!
 We can find the derivatives of the cost function with respect to the input, $$ \nabla_x C $$, using backpropagation, and then use the gradient descent update to find the best $$ \vec x $$ that minimizes the cost.

-Backpropagation is of course usually used to find the gradients of the weights and biases with respect to the cost, but in full generality backpropagation is just an algorithm that efficiently calculates gradients on a computational graph (which is what a neural network is).
+Backpropagation is usually used to find the gradients of the weights and biases with respect to the cost, but in full generality backpropagation is just an algorithm that efficiently calculates gradients on a [computational graph](http://colah.github.io/posts/2015-08-Backprop/) (which is what a neural network is).
 Thus it can also be used to calculate the gradients of the cost function with respect to the inputs of the neural network.

 Alright, let’s look at the code that actually generates adversarial examples: